Margaret Brandman : Represented Artist

 Artist website: http://www.margaretbrandman.com

-Born, in 1951, into a family that owned and operated a music studio, Margaret Brandman naturally became fascinated by music.
-From the age of four she studied accordion and piano, taking up guitar and clarinet in her teens.
+Born in 1951 into a musical family, she studied accordion and piano from the age of four, taking up guitar and clarinet in her teens.
 Her education, supported by formal studies in piano, clarinet, harmony and composition at the Sydney Conservatorium of Music, covered many styles of music.

 Brandman was awarded a scholarship to the University of Sydney, where she studied composition with Peter Sculthorpe.
 In 1975 she was awarded a Bachelor of Music (Composition), having already acquired her Associate Performer degree and Teacher of Pianoforte Diploma.
-She has since also been awarded the F.Comp.ASMC, F.Mus.Ed.ASMC and L.Perf.ASMC degrees by the Australian Society for Musicology and Composition, Hon.FNMSM (UK) and the Dip.E WPTA.
+She has since also been awarded the F.Comp.ASMC, F.Mus.Ed.ASMC and L.Perf.ASMC degrees by the Australian Society for Musicology and Composition, Hon.FNMSM (UK), the Dip.E in Piano Pedagogy of the World Piano Teacher's Assocation (Serbia).

 Books, scores and recordings of Brandman's work are available from the Australian Music Centre.
 Published works are also available from all music retailers.